timetravel0/Monitorium/README.md

 - Detailed process and port information.
 - Customizable update intervals.
 - Built with Flask, Socket.IO, and SQLite.
+- Client automatically updated on each probe if a new version is available

 ## Getting Started